tenksom/tenksom/README.md

 I'm a computer science student from Germany.

+## My Project

-- 👨‍💻 Currently I'm working on an API, which is for all the public data provided by the federal government of Germany.
+- Currently I'm working on an API, which is for all the public data provided by the federal government of Germany.
   Also it provides data from the federal states.

+## Contact

 You can reach me via Email: [joachim@stramke.com](mailto:joachim@stramke.com) or via Matrix: @joachim.stramke:matrix.ifsr.de